FBI informant listed as owner of limousine in deadly New York crash

 Hussain is listed as the owner of Prestige Limousine, which operated the 2001 Ford Excursion stretch limo that crashed Saturday in Schoharie, N.Y., according to federal records, which showed that four vehicles had been taken out of circulation by the company due to inspection failures in the past 24 months.

-The records list an address that Hussain used when he filed for bankruptcy in Albany in 2003.
+The records list an address in Gansevoort, N.Y., that Hussain used when he filed for bankruptcy in Albany in 2003.

 The limousine was carrying 18 people when it blew a stop sign and crashed into a parked vehicle and two people at a county store.
 Everyone in the limo was killed.